Mortgage Q&A: “What time of year are mortgage rates lowest?”

 Are You Overpaying for Your Home Loan and House in April?

-- The most common time to buy a home is in spring, namely April
+- The most common time to buy a home is in spring, usually the month of April

-- This is when prospective buyers get serious and make offers
+- This is when most prospective buyers get serious and make offers

-- It’s also when more home sellers finally agree to list their properties
+- It’s also when more home sellers finally decide to list their properties

 Now speaking of April, that month tends to be prime time for home buying historically, which explains the lack of a discount.